University of Sheffield Students' Union: Events

 The Students' Union holds a variety of student club nights throughout the week at the main club venue, Foundry.
 These include pop music nights ROAR on Wednesday, Pop Tarts on Saturday.
 On Tuesdays, The Tuesday Club is a night focusing on underground dance music, usually Drum and Bass, UK Garage or House.
-Various other nights including LGBT+ night "Proud", Swing & Jazz night "Jam Jar" and international students' night "One" are held in the Foundry monthly on alternating weeks.
+Various other nights including LGBT+ night "Grapefruit" and "Soul Jam which are held in the Foundry monthly on alternating weeks.
 Live music events and gigs are also regularly held in the Foundry, along with conference events and fairs.

 Several times a year, larger, multi-venue events encompassing the entire Students' Union site, such as Halloween Freaks Festival in October and Summer Social in June, attracting over 4,000 students.

 The Union, under its obligation as part of the NUS to provide 24-hour support for students, funds Sheffield University Nightline, a telephone and email based listening and information service run by student volunteers from the university.